sudheerkethireddy/timeCalculator/README.md

 # timeCalculator

 This Repo contains code that adds minutes to the input time and returns the final time.
+The Business Logic of adding minutes to given time resides in the `TimeCalculator.java` file.
+Within the above mentioned file the logic resides in the method `addMinutes`.

 ## Requirments Of the System to Run The Project
 1. Java 8
 2. Maven

+## Exception Handling
+As Part of the Prject, I have created two custom classes that extend `Exception` class namely 1)

 ## Code coverage